jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/number/number.rst

 6. Placeholder - this text will be shown in the input box before anything is filled in (can be left empty, field name will be used instead)
 7. Optional - this attribute specifies if this field is mandatory to fill
 8. Search - this attribute specifies if this field should be eligible for mailbox page search
+9. Adapt to the local format - this attribute specifies if numbers will be formatted according to regional standard.

+.. note:: Numbers in envelope view will be formatted according to standard of a region which is selected on User profile page.
+You can see formatting example under region selector on that page.
+Numbers in printable versions of the documents will always be formatted according to platform region standard.

-9. Precision - number of decimal places allowed in field (no limit is applied if left empty)
+10. Precision - number of decimal places allowed in field (no limit is applied if left empty)
-10. Min - minimal value allowed in field (no limit is applied if left empty)
+11. Min - minimal value allowed in field (no limit is applied if left empty)
-11. Max - maximal value allowed in field (no limit is applied if left empty)
+12. Max - maximal value allowed in field (no limit is applied if left empty)

 When all attributres are set, you can click Save button and field will be added.
 You can click field to see its properties and update them.
 Also you can delete the field in same menu.